 Olivia Messer is a Brooklyn-based interdisciplinary practitioner with work spanning communications, social research, institutional development, and material study.

-Her interests center on how cultural narratives are mediated by objects, systems of organization, and modes of public engagement, with particular attention to material culture, design history, and exhibition practices.
+Their interests center on how cultural narratives are mediated by objects, social structure, and modes of public engagement, with particular attention to material culture, design history, and exhibition practices.

-Her professional experience spans nonprofit organizations, as well as administrative and educational environments in positions centered on communication, collaboration, and public-facing interaction.
+Her professional experience spans nonprofit operations, as well as administrative and educational environments in positions involving communication, collaboration, and public-facing interaction.
 This work has shaped their understanding of how information is organized and presented for different audiences, and how structural constraints shape encounter.

 Alongside this work, she maintains a material practice working primarily with metal and textiles, producing objects which explore ideas of ornament, protection, labor, and proximity.
 Approaching making as a method of inquiry as well as a form of output, tactile processes lend way to deeper understanding of the relevance of contradiction, scale, and spatial relation in object-design.